mxhold/mxhold.github.io/_posts/2019-01-31-ruby-postgresql-regex-anchors.md

 ## PostgreSQL

-Postgres also has a [pattern matching](https://www.postgresql.org/docs/current/functions-matching.html) feature but it works in "non-newline-sensitive" mode by default:
+Postgres also has [regular expression matching](https://www.postgresql.org/docs/current/functions-matching.html#FUNCTIONS-POSIX-REGEXP) but it works in "non-newline-sensitive" mode by default:

 ```
 postgres=# select e'hello\nworld' ~ '^hello$';